Jenn Tran Reunites With Ex After Devin Strader Split

 Jenn Tran was spotted hanging out with her ex just days after the “Bachelorette” finale aired.

-On September 7, Tran uploaded a TikTok featuring Jonathan Johnson, whom she dated on her season of the show.
+On September 7, Tran uploaded a TikTok featuring Jonathon Johnson, whom she dated on her season of the show.

 “Everybody wants to know what I would do if I didn’t win,” Tran mouths in a voiceover-type video.
 Then, Johnson steps into the picture.